Frequently Asked Questions

 Where do I go for blood tests or X-rays?

 You can find the locations of our in-network labs, imaging centers and urgent care centers — as well as our hospitals and other facilities — in our Find a Doctor tool.

-What happens if I need care when I’m traveling?
+What happens if I need care while traveling or away at school?

 Where can I fill my prescriptions?

 With CareConnect, you have access to the full CVS/caremark network for all your prescription drug needs.
 This means that you can fill your prescriptions at most local drug stores and almost all major retail pharmacies, including Vivo Health Pharmacy, CVS, Target, Costco, Duane Reade, Rite Aid, Stop & Shop, Walgreens and Walmart.
 Use our Pharmacy Locater to find a pharmacy near you, or fill-out our mail-order form to have your prescriptions delivered to you via the CVS Mail Order Pharmacy.

 What if I need a service that CareConnect’s network does not provide?